dobots/website/_posts/2012-07-26-snakebot-project.md

 snakes.

 The segments were 3D printed, and covered with a plastic coating to make them water proof.
-None of the DO employees had ever used a 3D printer before, so this project was also a valuable learning experience for us!
+None of the DoBots employees had ever used a 3D printer before, so this project was also a valuable learning experience for us!
 We're now seriously considering using the 3D printer to expand some of the off-the-shelf robots that we use in our experiments.